Measuring axion gradients with photon interferometry (MAGPI): Introduction

-In general, axions can also have monopole couplings~$\gQ$ to bulk SM matter charges $Q$: e.g., to baryon number $B$ via $\LL \supset - \gB \phi \bar{N} N$, where $N$ is a nucleon field.
+In general, axions can also have scalar monopole couplings~$\gQ$ to bulk SM matter charges $Q$: e.g., to baryon number $B$ via $\LL \supset - \gB \phi \bar{N} N$, where $N$ is a nucleon field.
 Such couplings source static axion field gradients around ordinary objects, with a range $r_\phi \sim 1/m_{\phi}$ set by the axion mass $m_{\phi}$.
-This scenario, while violating both CP and the axion shift symmetry, arises naturally for a QCD axion in the presence of a nonzero strong $\Theta$ angle~\cite{PhysRevD.30.130,Pospelov:1997uv}, and for general axions has been invoked as an environmental explanation for the $(g-2)_{\mu}$ anomaly~\cite{Davoudiasl:2022gdg,Agrawal:2022wjm}.
-A light axion with such couplings may involve a mass tuning, but this depends on the UV cutoff and other assumptions.
+This scenario, while violating both $CP$ and the axion shift symmetry, arises naturally for a QCD axion in the presence of a nonzero strong $\Theta$ angle~\cite{PhysRevD.30.130,Pospelov:1997uv}.
+For axions with pseudoscalar couplings to fermion spins (the `monopole--dipole' scenario~\cite{PhysRevD.30.130,Agrawal:2022wjm}), the presence of such scalar couplings has also recently been invoked as a possible environmental explanation for the $(g-2)_{\mu}$ anomaly~\cite{Davoudiasl:2022gdg,Agrawal:2022wjm}; this scenario can also be searched for directly in other ways~\cite{Arvanitaki:2014dfa,ARIADNE:2017tdd,ARIADNE:2020wwm}.
+A light axion with scalar couplings may involve a mass tuning, but this depends on the UV cutoff and other assumptions.